silnrsi/grcompiler/README.md

     your package manager via the use of pkg-config.
 - autotools:
-    This will auto detect the icu installation via the use of pkg-config To overide the detection you need to provide compiler and linker flags via the ICU_CFLAGS and ICU_LIBS environment variables.
+    This will auto detect the icu installation via the use of pkg-config To override the detection you need to provide compiler and linker flags via the ICU_CFLAGS and ICU_LIBS environment variables.